This innovative course is designed for all dentists who want a logical and practical approach to understanding occlusion.

 This course will allow you to incorporate predictable occlusal techniques into your clinical practice.

 The course is broken down into modules for ease of understanding and delivery.
-However, the modules will overlap, they are not only leading into each other.

 Here is a short list of the modules covered: